Katy Perry Mocks Justin Bieber After Burrito Fiasco

 Days later, the photo was revealed to have been a prank by the comedy group Yes Theory, with actor and Bieber-lookalike Brad Sousa taking the part of the burrito-eating Bieber.
 In order to match the appearance of Bieber, Sousa underwent a makeover where he was given a matching wig and tattoos in an effort to make the prank more authentic.
 The prank group also had Sousa take part in a video where he stopped his car in the middle of traffic in order to help an old woman across the street, all while maintaining the appearance of Bieber.

-Bieber’s manager Scooter Braun joined in the prank but playing along with the prank by posting the same photo to his own Instagram before exposing the prank by posting to his Instagram over the weekend with the pranksters and paying respect to their ability going viral.
+Bieber’s manager Scooter Braun played along by posting the same photo to his own Instagram before exposing the prank with another Instagram post over the weekend.
+The second post included the pranksters and paid respect to their ability to go viral.

 Braun wrote in a caption for the post, “Well done to the @yestheory guys… but you can never prank a prankster… as for everyone else…#itisnotJustin.”